-In the next section, we broaden our view of lenses from the conceptual model and geometric properties to actual lens techniques for different types of data and different tasks.
+In the next section, we broaden our view and survey actual lens techniques for various types of data and user tasks.

-3. The Data, The Tasks, and Their Lenses
+3. Data, Tasks, and Lenses

-By considering data and tasks, we shift our focus to aspects that are more of interest to users of visualization tools.
+By considering data and tasks, we shift our focus to aspects that are more of interest to the users of visualization tools.
 Such users may ask: I'm working with this and that type of data, is there a lens for the task I have to accomplish with my data?
 The following paragraphs aim to provide an answer to this question.
 As a first part of the answer, we will look at lenses for different types of data.
-For the second part of the answer, we will study lenses for different tasks.
+For the second part of the answer, we will review lenses for different tasks.